zv/zv.github.com/_posts/2012-05-30-how-ptrace-really-works.markdown

 <p>The first argument specifies the type of PTRACE request, the second the PID and the 3rd and forth are generic addr & data pointers if you'd like to manipulate memory.</p>

 <p>As you can see, the ptrace call here makes the PTRACE_TRACEME request, which indicates that the child process may ask the OS to trace it, from here, any signal (save the highest interrupt level, SIGKILL) will cause the program to stop and the parent process to be sent a message.
-All susequent instructions will cause a trap signal to be sent, allowing the parent to control it before the program actually begins execution. </p>
+All susequent instructions will cause a trap signal to be sent, allowing the parent to control it before the program actually begins execution.</p>

-<p>Recall that once a remote thread[1] is created via exec(), it will stop and send the trap signal.
+<p>When a remote thread[1] is created via exec(), it will stop and send the trap signal.
 The parent will wait() for this to happen with the first call, and wait() will return once a signal is sent to it.
-The parent then invokves ptrace with <i>PTRACE_SINGLESTEP</i> request containing the child process PID, this indicates to ptrace that it should restart the execution of the process but wait and after it executes the next instruction.
+The parent then invokes ptrace with <i>PTRACE_SINGLESTEP</i> request containing the child process PID, this indicates to ptrace that it should restart the execution of the process but wait and after it executes the next instruction.
 The loop will terminate when the signal that came out of the wait call wasn’t about the child stopping.
 During a normal run of the tracer, this will be the signal that tells the parent that the child process exited (WIFEXITED would return true on it).</p>

 Let us now consider the case of a ptrace tracer that prints the number of instructions executed.
 Note that icounter counts the amount of instructions executed by the child process.
 So our simple example actually does something useful – given a program name on the command line, it executes the program and reports the amount of CPU instructions it took to run from start to finish.
 Let’s see it in action.